Weaning: In kittens

 Weaning kittens involves transitioning the kittens from mother's milk to solid food.
 During weaning kittens gradually progress from dependence on a mother's care to social independence.
 Ideally, weaning is handled entirely by the mother cat.
 However, if the kitten, for instance, is separated from its mother weaning may have to be done by someone.

 Twenty-four hours after birth, kittens can discriminate between their mother's teat and a foreign teat.
 Studies indicate that kittens have different preferences when being weaned and this is based on specific prenatal and postnatal exposure to various flavours.
 For example, kittens exposed to cheese flavor during pregnancy and the first week after birth oriented preferentially toward cheese-flavored chicken.
 The weaning process normally begins when kittens are around four weeks old, and is usually completed when they reach 8–10 weeks.
 It is important to remember that abrupt removal from the mother cat can have a negative effect on the kitten's health and socialization skills.
-Weaning kittens should be done when the kittens reach 4 weeks old.
-They should be placed in a separate area for a few hours at a time to reduce their dependence on the mother's milk and her overall presence.
+Weaning kittens should not be done when the kittens are less than 4 weeks old.
+Once old enough, they should be placed in a separate area for a few hours at a time to reduce their dependence on the mother's milk and her overall presence.
 The kittens should be put in their own special area with a litter box, food and water bowls.